Editor’s Note: This post was originally published in November 2020 and has been updated for accuracy and comprehensiveness.

 2. Check Applicable Laws

-Many cities and states now require employers provide their employees with paid time off.
+Many cities and states now require employers to provide their employees with paid time off.
 Typically, employees accrue paid time off for sick or family leave based on the number of hours they work.
 Other laws such as predictive scheduling could come into play.
 Check whether any such laws apply to your business, as even seasonal and part-time employees may be eligible.

 Employees with seasonal jobs are generally entitled to the following benefits: